 Prior to relying on a Certificate, Relying Parties must validate the suitability of the Certificate to the purpose intended and ensure the Certificate is valid.
-Relying Parties will need to consult CRL or OCSP information for each Certificate in the chain as well as validating that the Certificate chain itself is complete and follows IETF PKIX standards.
+Relying Parties will need to consult CRL or OCSP information for each Certificate in the chain as well as validating that the Certificate chain itself is complete.
 This may include the validation of Authority Key Identifier (AKI) and Subject Key Identifier (SKI).
 Issuing CAs may include all applicable URLs within the Certificate to aid Relying Parties in performing the revocation checking process.